 We encourage authors to include supplementary information with their submissions, including audio, video, three-dimensional representations, and other rich media as well as additional figures and tables, or other data integral to the published manuscript.
 Supplemental material provides additional information that enhances the main text and is directly referenced within the text, but is not critical to its assertions.
 We encourage authors to always consider clarity and ease of use for readers when presenting supplemental material: consider whether some supplementary files work best in a composite file (e.g. text, table, and figure in one downloadable document – see sample template here) or whether there is a strong reason to publish these individually (e.g. very large tables, movie, audio files).
 Please note that Editors are free to request changes in how supplemental files are presented to ensure clarity for readers.

 Although we do not limit the number or type of supplemental material items authors may include, we do require that they provide a relevant and useful expansion of the article, and that they are as well described as are figures and tables included within the body of the article.
 Good metadata of this material are key to discoverability and usefulness.

 For detailed information on formatting and submitting supplementary information, please see our guidelines on Supplemental Material & Data.

 An inherent principle of publication is that others should be able to replicate and build upon the authors’ published claims.
-Therefore, we require that all major datasets associated with an article be made freely and widely available, unless there are clear reasons and agreement from an Editor-in-Chief to restrict access.
+Therefore, we require that all datasets associated with an article be made openly available, unless there are clear reasons and agreement from an Editor-in-Chief to restrict access.
 Datasets should be archived and published in UC Press Dash (a free, robust data publishing platform developed by the University of California Curation Center) or another stable domain-specific on general repository.
 The Directory of Open Access Repositories provides a searchable list of over 2,000 OA repositories.

 For more information, including how to use Dash, please see our guidelines on Supplemental Material & Data.